 Balance between free access to education and healthcare and the opportunities of the budget.

-Balance between providing state social safety net and leaving the citizens to their own resources.
+Balance between providing the state social safety net and leaving the citizens to their own resources.

 Balance between tasks carried out by civil administration and tasks allocated to the independent civil organizations.